alschroe/AzureIoTHack/00_raspberrypi_setup.md

 1. Under *SD Card* click *CHOOSE SD CARD* and make sure you select the right storage space that represents your micro SD card.
 1. After that hit *WRITE*.
 This will flash the OS to your micro SD card.
 It might take a moment.
 After that hit *CONTINUE*
 1. Now we want to set up our SSH connection, network connection and the remote desktop connection.
 There are other options to this.
 But ours will be fast, uncomplicated and replicable in real world cases.
 In the folder [raspberrypi_rd](../raspberrypi_setup/raspberrypi_rd) in this repo you will find three files.
 The *wpa_supplicant.conf* file contains all the information your Pi needs to connect to your home network.
 Open it and enter your network name and password.
 Don't forget to save the changes.
 The other files are called *SSH* and *VNC* - without file extension.
 This files will automatically enable SSH and VNC on your Pi.
+    > Be aware that having SSH and VNC activated opens two ports on your Pi.
+In a productive scenario this is not ideal.
+If you insist on remote desktop options in production make yourselfs familiar with SSH X11 Forwarding.
-    You will need to very shortly remove the micro SD card and insert it again into your local machine.
-Then access the boot folder on your micro SD card and paste the two files in them.
-Eject the SD card securely.
+1. You will need to very shortly remove the micro SD card and insert it again into your local machine.
+Then access the boot folder on your micro SD card and paste the three files in them.
+After that find the file */etc/hostname* in the boot folder.
+We want to change it, in case you are running multiple Pis in the same network.
+Currently the file should only contain the default hostname *raspberrypi*.
+Change it to something unique, take a note of the new hostname and save the changes.
+1. Eject the SD card securely.
 1. Instert the micro SD card into your Raspberry Pi.
 1. Connect your Pi to a power resource.
 Let it stew for a moment - maybe grab a coffee.
 1. Open PuTTY - you installed it in the beginning.
-    1. Under *Host Name (or IP addess)* enter ```rasypberrypi.local```.
+    1. Under *Host Name (or IP addess)* enter ```YOURHOSTNAME.local```.
     1. Under *Port* ```22``` should already be entered, if not do so.
     1. Lastly select *Open*
     1. You should be prompted for login.
 The default login is **pi** and the default password is **raspberry**.